-Assisted Living Facility near Chicago
+Assisted Living Facility north of Chicago

 Assistance tailored to your needs.

-At The Highlands assisted living in Lake Forest, IL, you receive the right amount of personalized support with activities of daily living to maintain your independence.
+At The Highlands Assisted Living in Lake Forest, IL, you receive the right amount of personalized support with activities of daily living to maintain your independence.

 “Alone we can do so little; together we can do so much.”